code-423n4/Bot-Race-JSON-Schema/README.md

 ### Category

-This is for making easier categorization of the issue type.
+If category of the issue is clear it can be set as a plain string, otherwise if can be left empty

 - Type: String | Null